 - i.
 The Company recognizes the capital policy as one of the most important tasks in corporate governance. - ii.
 The Company avoids implementing any capital policies that are not considered supportive to the creation of long-term shareholder value.
 When implementing any capital policy involving a change in control or a substantial dilution, the Board of Directors will carefully examine its purpose and necessity/reasonableness and ensure other due processes so that the shareholders will be provided with a clear and adequate explanation. - iii.
-The Company discloses in the Medium-term Management Plan our targets for various indicators of capital productivity such as ROE (Return On Equity). - iv.
+The Company discloses in the Medium-Term Management Plan our targets for various indicators of capital productivity such as ROE (Return On Equity). - iv.
 The Company will pursue an optimal balance between investment for sustainable growth and its shareholder return by always keeping in mind the optimal state of the balance sheet and placing importance on accurately identifying the Company's cost of capital. - v.
 The return of profits to shareholders will be carried out in accordance with the financial results and in consideration of the ROE, the DOE (Dividend-On-Equity) ratio and the total return ratio, as well as the optimal balance between the policy for stable dividend payments and the ability to share buyback flexibly.
-The Medium-term Management Plan which commenced in FY2020 aims at a 35% or higher dividend payout ratio on a consolidated basis, with a 3% or higher secured DOE and a 50% or higher (if the D/E ratio is less than 0.5) total return ratio.
+The Medium-Term Management Plan which commenced in FY2023 aims at a 40% or higher dividend payout ratio on a consolidated basis, with a 3% or higher secured DOE and a 50% or higher (if the D/E ratio is less than 0.5) total return ratio.
+In addition, the Company will implement additional returns as appropriate, taking into consideration the investment progress of the medium-term plan, cash position, and stock price.
 (II.2.3)